matter-labs/era-contracts/contracts-review-prep.md

     } else if (bytes4(functionSignature) == this.finalizeWithdrawal.selector) {
         //todo

-Currently, the support of old selector with ERC20 is completed, but the new format with chainId in the `finalizeWithdraw` selector hasn't been implented in the `_parseL2WithdrawalMessage` function.
+Currently, the support of old selector with ERC20 is completed, but the new format with chainId in the `finalizeWithdraw` selector hasn't been implemented in the `_parseL2WithdrawalMessage` function.

 ### Custom Errors not implemented